 For most of our lessons we work 1:1 in the water with swimmers so we can develop a relationship of trust.

 Our lessons are designed for the individual to work at a pace that suits their needs.
 Whatever your swimming needs, our team can help you achieve your goals.

 We also run a weekly group Swim Fit session for members of Ocean Fitness where we coach swimmers who wish to develop their stroke and improve fitness.
 It is a fantastic transition from private lessons and the group dynamic works really well and motivates swimmers to come and practice each week.

 No matter what level, or previous experience we use 3 key fundamental elements in our teaching approach to help make your journey as smooth and enjoyable as possible.
 These fundamentals are at the core of how we help swimmers improve.

-Breath – This is where it all begins regardless of current ability.
-Inhale, exhale, we all know how to breathe but how do we do it effectively for swimming?
+This is where it all begins regardless of current ability.
+Inhale, exhale, we all know how to breathe but how do we do it effectively to feel comfortable in the water for swimming?

 Most swimmers do not inhale fully or exhale properly into the water or think they are exhaling correctly but may actually be holding their breath under water.
 When we hold our breath we hold tension in our bodies, when we breathe out we release tension, we relax.

 Working on correct breathing technique helps a swimmer to relax in the water and will benefit any swimmer, no matter what level.